libsdl-org/sdlwiki/SDL2/SDL_HINT_FRAMEBUFFER_ACCELERATION.md

 textures with a 3D rendering engine.
 This variable controls whether and how this is done.

-This variable can be set to the following values: "0" - Disable 3D acceleration "1" - Enable 3D acceleration, using the default renderer.
-"X"
+This variable can be set to the following values:

+- "0": Disable 3D acceleration
+- "1": Enable 3D acceleration, using the default renderer.
-- Enable 3D acceleration, using X where X is one of the valid rendering drivers. (e.g. "direct3d", "opengl", etc.)
+- "X": Enable 3D acceleration, using X where X is one of the valid rendering drivers. (e.g. "direct3d", "opengl", etc.)

 By default SDL tries to make a best guess for each platform whether to use acceleration or not.

-## Default

-By default SDL tries to make a best guess whether to use acceleration or not on each platform.

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints)